pydanny/pydanny-event-notes/DjangoCon2011/keynotes.rst

 **Title:** Why does Django hate Python

+.. note:: Trying to follow Glyph in notes is probably going to fail.
+He is that awesome

  * Started with prose
  * `I come to bury Python, not to praise it`